 It is the goal of the City of Grand Island to provide a safe and healthful workplace for all employees.
-The city's policy is aimed at minimizing exposure of our employees and visitors to our facilities to health or safety risks.
+The city's policy is aimed at minimizing exposure of our employees and visitors to the City's our facilities to health or safety risks.